miguelgondu/adaptive_zelda/readme.md

 - [on Ubuntu](https://installvirtual.com/how-to-install-openjdk-13-on-ubuntu-19/)
 - [on Mac](http://techoral.com/blog/java/install-openjdk-13-on-mac.html)

+### Having Python 3.6 or higher

+You will be running a piece of code that was written in Python 3.6.
+If you don't have Python, I would recommend installing the [Anaconda Distribution](https://www.anaconda.com/products/individual) and creating a virtual environment for this project.

 ## Setting up the environment

 Start by cloning this repository and going into the folder